ericmjl/essays-on-data-science/docs/workflow/gitflow.md

     where new molecules are often out-of-distribution.

-    If we focused on getting a good model right from the get-go, we may have missed out on elementary details such as these.
+    If we focused on getting a good model right from the get-go, we may end up missing out on elementary details such as these.

 Once we are done with this,
 we embark on the second phase,